McChristie-Aidan/CodingPorfolio/README.md

 # CodingPorfolio
 ## Big O Examples
-coding examples to show my understanding of Big O notation
+coding examples to explain Big O notation

 ## Fisher-Yates Shuffle
 A simple application that uses the Fisher-Yates Shuffle to randomly shuffle an array of numbers

 ## Array vs Map
-Shows my understanding of the differences between arrays and maps
+Code that explains the differences between arrays and maps

 ## Stack vs Queue
+Code that explains the differences between a stack and a queue

 ## Sorting
 A handful of sorting agorithms that are helpful in different situations